jrdennisoss/dosboxrm/RMDOS_API.md

 ## Loading

-The Return to Zork game provides an "FMPLOAD.COM" executable which is responsible for finding and executing "FMPDRV.EXE" before the game start, and unloading it after the game ends.
+The Return to Zork game provides an "FMPLOAD.COM" executable, which is responsible for finding and executing "FMPDRV.EXE" before the game start, and unloading it after the game ends.
 Since the "FMPDRV.EXE" string is hardcoded, a constraint is created to use this exact filename for our driver emulator.
 The "FMPLOAD.COM" executable will call the correct "Z:\FMPDRV.EXE" file as it makes a call to the "RMDEV.SYS" Function AX=9803h - Query Path to Driver EXE.

-Alternatively, the "Z:\FMPDRV.EXE" file can be invoked in the DOSBox's `autoexec` config section as subsequent calls to either the emulated "FMPDRV.EXE" or a real "FMPDRV.EXE" will be a no-op because the drivers perform a check to make sure they are not already loaded.
+Alternatively, the "Z:\FMPDRV.EXE" file can be invoked in DOSBox's `autoexec` config section as subsequent calls to either the emulated "FMPDRV.EXE" or a real "FMPDRV.EXE" will be a no-op because the drivers perform a check to make sure they are not already loaded.